Current Members

 Identifying vaccine targets for Chagas disease using yeast surface display

 Mira works on the discovery of new epitopes for Chagas disease vaccines.
 She uses yeast surface display to express T. cruzi genome-wide libraries and combines flow cytometry and nanopore sequencing to screen for epitopes recognized by antibodies from patients with Chagas disease.
-Mira uses experimental approaches to validate new antigens as candidates for a Chagas disease vaccine.
+Mira also works on the discovery of parasite epitopes that stimulate CD8 T-cell responses as potential targets for Chagas vaccine discovery using proteomic approaches.
+Mira uses in vivo experimental approaches to validate new antigens as candidates for a Chagas disease vaccine.

 Natalie Warren